The world of e-commerce is abuzz with claims that people selling T-Shirts on Amazon as a side business struck it big.

 Crucial Knowledge for Merch by Amazon

-The Basics of Copyright for Amazon Merch
+The Basics of Copyright & Trademarks on Amazon Merch

 Copyright and trademark issues are bound to crop up if you’re selling T-shirts on Amazon.
 Copyright refers to literary materials and artwork, and it’s automatically granted to you when you create something original.
 That said, even if you are the original creator, you should keep a dated copy of your work to prove your claim, should anyone challenge it.